+Looking for first trimester tips?
+You’re in the right place!
 Remember the two positive signs on the pregnancy test you took?
 Well my friend that is the ultimate confirmation that you are officially pregnant and are in your first trimester.
 Let me start by saying, Congratulations girl!
 You are growing a life inside of you and you should definitely feel blessed and grateful.
 On the other hand, being in your first trimester you will experience a few not so fun pregnancy symptoms.
 Yes, it’s true, the first trimester is the most feared and dreaded trimester of pregnancy out of the three.
-But, don’t worry mama, I’m here to help you survive the first trimester pf pregnancy, seriously!
+But, don’t worry mama, I’m sharing 10 first trimester tips that are going to help you feel better!

 With my first pregnancy, I was lucky enough not to experience morning sickness, but with my second pregnancy which was with twins, I did in fact experience morning sickness.
 Even though I didn’t puke, I did have nausea and it was terrible.
 During your first trimester, you will go through so much more than just morning sickness.
 You will start feeling fatigue, have food aversions and just overall feel like you’re not yourself anymore.
 Been there!